LucasJoh/LucasJoh.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   more_info: "<i class='fas fa-map-marker-alt'></i> Würzburg, Germany"

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit:  # leave blank to include all the news in the `_news` folder
 ---
 I am a Ph.
 D. student of [Prof. Dr. Leon Bungert](https://sites.google.com/view/leon-bungert/home) at the Institute of Mathematics at the [University of Würzburg](https://www.uni-wuerzburg.de/en/home/) and part of the team of [Mathematics of Machine Learning](https://www.mathematik.uni-wuerzburg.de/en/machinelearning/).